top of page

 When this pattern is active, autonomy can feel heavy rather than empowering.
 You may doubt your capacity, avoid taking the lead, or rely on others to structure, decide, or carry emotional or practical weight.
 On the surface, this can look like flexibility or trust.
 Underneath, it is often driven by fear of failure or collapse.

-Over time, underfunctioning doesn’t reduce pressure — it concentrates it.
 The cost is often diminished self-confidence, imbalanced relationships, and a quiet erosion of agency, where your life is shaped more by others’ decisions than your own.
+Over time, underfunctioning doesn’t reduce pressure — it concentrates it

 If you're asking yourself "do I underfunction?", common signs include: